THE NAKINTI NOFURU SCHOLARSHIP: WORLD PULSE INSPIRED ME TO DO THIS!

 SOLUTIONS ORIENTED…OH!
 WHAT A THOUGHT PROVOKING PHRASE!

 From next academic year, 2014/2015, I am coming up with the Nakinti Nofuru scholarship in this village of mine called Bai Kuke.
 In Bai Kuke, there are 2 secondary schools, and 4 primary schools.
 In each school, I will pay tuition for at least 2 students whose school fees/tuition is less than 40,000frs CFA ($80).
-These students must fall within a criteria that I will work out with some educational authorities and elders in the village, one of which must be -- needy and intelligent student, and the student must be a female too.
+These students must fall within a criteria that I will work out with some educational authorities and elders in the village, one of which must be -- needy and intelligent student.
+The student must be a female too.

 How am I going to raise this money?